neos/fusion-form/README.md

 ### Important deviations from the concepts of the Neos.Form package

-- The definitions for form rendering and validation are separated into `content` and `schema` of the process.
+- The definitions for form rendering and validation are separated into `content` and `schema` of the `process`.
+- By default the `SingleStepProcess` is used as this is the most common case.
+If you need multiple steps the `process` has to be altered to `MultiStepProcess`
 - Settings, form data and node properties can be used in a unified way via Fusion to define actions and control the process.
-- The concept of finishers is replaced with `actions`
-- Confirmations no special feature but can be created as "step" in a MultiStepProcess
+- Confirmations are no special feature but can be defined as "step" in a MultiStepProcess
+- The concept of finishers is replaced with `actions`.
-- Actions can not decide to send the user back into a finished step.
+- Actions cannot decide to send the user back into the form process.